grdw/grdw/_posts/2020-09-11-the-shape-of-memory-issues.md

 ![bloat](/img/1/4.png)

 By simply looking at this graph, it looks like a leak.
-The shape is lineair, what more information do I need?
+The shape is linear, what more information do I need?
 However back in December 2018 we concluded it wasn't a leak.
 Considering all possibilities, my first hypothesis was that the investigation back in December was incorrect and the shape of the graph indicated that it must be a leak.

 I had to find this leak and changed two things in our backend to find it: I installed a tool called [rbtrace](https://github.com/tmm1/rbtrace) on our production environment and naturally I had to drop our puma server restarting patch.
 I deployed these changes and started to measure away.
 Because memory leaks take a while to reveal their ugly face, I had to wait a bunch of hours between taking measurements.
 I also had to remind myself to revert everything back to normal when the day was over, in case it would run out of memory at night.